LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Platforms.md

 * Instructors, TFs, and students will need to create their own accounts.

 ## GitHub Classroom
-* A way to organize, deliver, and verify coding assignments in repl.it
+* A way to organize, deliver, and verify coding assignments.
-* Some exercises and studios will be turned in via GitHub classroom
+* Only graded assignments require GitHub Classroom.
 * See [grading section](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Grading-and-Student-Progress) for how to grade.